 1. Define Clear Objectives

-First things first: know what you're testing for.
-Performance?
-Security?
-Compatibility?
-Defining clear objectives helps you focus your efforts and ensures that you don't miss critical areas.
+First things first: know what you’re testing for.
+Performance Testing?
+Security Testing?
+Mobile Application Testing?
+Compatibility across industries like Ecommerce or Healthcare?
+Defining clear objectives helps you focus your efforts and ensures that you don’t miss critical areas.
 Think of it as planning your road trip before hitting the highway—without a map, you might end up in the middle of nowhere!

 2. Comprehensive Test Coverage